oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_InvalidContexts/README.md

 ### Identify the Problem without Code Inspection

 You need to build the [Unified Tracing and Profiling Tool](#getting-the-tracing-and-profiling-tool) before completing this section.
-Once you have built the utility, you can start it before your program (similar to using GBD).
+Once you have built the utility, you can start it before your program (similar to using GDB).

 One of the things that the Unified Tracing and Profiling utility can help us see is every low-level API call made to OpenCL™ or Level Zero.
 We will use it to attempt to match the source to the events.